Partial Tidal Disruption of Main-Sequence Stars by Intermediate-Mass Black Holes: Results

-In Figure \ref{fig:luminosity}, we show the stripped material bound to the black hole $M_{\rm BH,bound}$, the half-mass disk radius $R_{\rm disk,50}$, the radius of the star that encloses $99\%$ of its mass $R_{\star,99}$, and the peak accretion luminosity $L_{\rm peak,50}$ using Equation (\ref{eq:Lum}) right before an orbital jump is triggered at the end of each pericenter passage.
+In Figure \ref{fig:luminosity}, we show the stripped material bound to the black hole $M_{\rm BH,bound}$, and the peak accretion luminosity $L_{\rm peak}$ using Equation (\ref{eq:Lum}) right before an orbital jump is triggered after each pericenter passage.
 Different colors indicate different black hole masses and the pericenter distance is set to $r_p=r_T$ in all models.
-For each model, we use the viscous accretion timescale $t_{\rm acc,50}$ (Column 12 of Table \ref{last_passage}) for $\Delta t$, $R_{\rm d,50}$ for the disk radius (Column 10 of Table \ref{last_passage}) and $M_{\rm disk}$ (Column 5 of Table \ref{last_passage}) for the disk mass.
-We consider as perhaps the most likely realistic case using the exponent $s=0.5$ in Equation (\ref{eq:Lum}) based on numerical simulations of adiabatic accretion flows of \cite{Yuan2012,Yuan2014}.
+For each model, we use the viscous accretion timescale taking the circularized disk radius to be $R_d=2r_p$ and the angular velocity to be keplerian ($\Omega \propto r^{-3/2}$).
+Because the estimated accretion rates are highly super-Eddington, we adopt the thick disk approximation ($H/R_{\rm d}\approx1$) in line with previous studies of super-Eddington disks \citep[e.g.,][]{Blandford1999}.
+We consider as perhaps the most likely realistic case using the exponent $s=0.5$ in Equation (\ref{eq:Lum}) based on numerical simulations of adiabatic accretion flows of \cite{Yuan2012, Yuan2014}.
 In the case of $M_{\rm BH}=10~M_{\odot}$, the star undergoes 16 pericenter passages in total before it is ejected with a kick velocity of $v_{\rm kick, \star} \approx 300\,\rm{km/s}$.
-During late close passages, the radius of the star $R_{\star,99}$ starts to increase dramatically and thus it can be pulled apart when the star is at larger separations from the black hole, making the disk larger as well.
-Even though the mass bound to the black hole keeps increasing, the accretion timescale gets longer with a larger disk, and the peak luminosity therefore decreases.
-For higher black hole masses of $M_{\rm BH}\sim 10^2-10^3\,M_{\odot}$, successive accretion flares exhibit increase in brightness with the final flare being the brightest, e.g., the peak luminosity increases by about a factor of 10 from the first pericenter passages to the last, reaching up to $L_{\rm peak,50}\sim 10^{43}-10^{44}~\rm{erg/s}$.
-Additionally, the period plot on the fourth panel of Figure \ref{fig:multiple_peri} would gives us a rough prediction for the time between accretion flares ranging from roughly days to years.
+We see that successive accretion flares exhibit an increase in brightness with the final flare being the brightest, e.g., the peak luminosity increases by several factors from the first pericenter passages to the last, exceeding $L_{\rm peak}\sim 10^{44}~\rm{erg/s}$.